Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

-Ut Lua, the owner of the famous grilled banana store, brought the traditional Vietnamese snack to the world when her grilled banana made the top 20 of most popular street foods in the 2013 World Street Food Congress.
-And now the same beauty in every grilled banana plate she serves is still well kept.
+Ut Lua, the owner of the famous grilled banana store, brought the traditional Vietnamese snack to the world when her grilled banana made the top 20 most popular street foods in the 2013 World Street Food Congress.
+And now the same beauty in every grilled banana plate she serves is still well-kept.
 Every food lover would find her store worth visiting.
-Decorated based on the theme of Mekong Delta with small traditional fishing baskets and the Southern Vietnamese backgrounds, the store gives you a cozy and countryside atmosphere.
+Decorated based on the theme of the Mekong Delta with small traditional fishing baskets and Southern Vietnamese backgrounds, the store gives you a cozy countryside atmosphere.

 The wrapped bananas are grilled at Ut Lua

 And to describe the snack, it must be something out of the world that you can not miss out on tasting.
 The delicious outing coat mixed with salt has such a unique taste, and the grilled banana is really naturally sweet.
 Moreover, coconut milk must be something people have to marvel at for its pleasant smell and appetizing look.
 Specifically, the milk is mixed with vanilla, small tapioca pearls, and salt which makes the snack less fatty and more flavorful as well.
 That the price is reasonable for your travel budget and the size of one portion is just the right amount makes the grilled banana a perfect option.
 Also, you also have more options at the stores such as steamed banana, steamed rice cake, and drinks made from aloe vera, ginseng, and daisies.

 The grilled bananas with the delicious taste